mktrm/just-the-docs/docs/navigation-structure.md

 ## Pages with children

-Sometimes you will want to create a page with many children (a section).
+Sometimes you will want to create a page with many children.
 First, it is recommended that you store related pages together in a directory.
 For example, in these docs, we keep all of the written documentation pages in the `./docs` directory, and each of the sections in subdirectories like `./docs/ui-components` and `./docs/utilities`.
 This gives us an organization like this:

 ```
 +-- ..